-As a developer I strive to deliver high quality code, that is understandable for other developers and is as future proof as it can be.
-For me this is an ongoing learning process in the way code is written and tools that can be used to assist me.
-Many different sources can be found with opinionated instructions how to write "perfect" code.
-It basically comes down to using a well configured integrated development environment (IDE), not being shy in providing supportive comments that explains the code flow and structure the implemented functionality in logical methods and classes.
+As a developer, I strive to deliver high-quality code that is understandable for other developers and is as future proof as it can be.
+For me, this is an ongoing learning process in the way code is written, and tools that can be used to assist me.
+Many different sources can be found with opinionated instructions on how to write "perfect" code.
+It comes down to using a well-configured integrated development environment (IDE), not being shy in providing supportive comments that explain the code flow and structure the implemented functionality in logical methods and classes.
 But as a lazy programmer, I'm also interested in extending my development stack with tools that result in more qualitative code.
 When I can run these programs with one push of a button (better yet, run them automatically), it makes it easy to create quality reports and apply improvement changes immediately.

 I've incorporated three different tools in my development stack, which are applied regularly and look at the code from different perspectives.
-One improves readability of code by ensuring that Drupal's coding conventions are adhered, thereby keeping code uniform throughout the complete project (core, contributed and custom code) and between all developers (also the ones in the future).
+One improves the readability of code by ensuring that Drupal's coding conventions are adhered, enforcing uniform code throughout the complete project (core, contributed, and custom code) and between all developers (also the ones in the future).
 The second tool uses static code analysis to locate flaws and make suggestions to improve the code.
 Finally, the third tool applies unit testing to ensure the code shows the intended behavior.